Garland, Raimondo test positive for COVID-19

 Raimondo’s office said she was experiencing “mild symptoms” and was sharing the news “out of an abundance of transparency.”

 Reps.
-Adam Schiff, D-Calif., and Joaquin Castro, a Democrat from Texas, have also announced they tested positive for the virus.
-Both had attended the dinner.
+Adam Schiff, D-Calif., and Joaquin Castro, D-Tex., have also announced they tested positive for the virus.
+Both had attended the Gridiron dinner.

 Other members of Congress including Reps.
 Katherine Clark of Massachusetts and Scott Peters of California, both Democrats, have also said they tested positive.